-The government is still heavily occupied with implementing Brexit; with longer term impact on European funding streams, student decision making and the broader economic outlook.
-It is currently also impacting in delays in "business as usual" in other government departments and related decision making.
-At a national level, with fuller employment and increasing vacancy levels, FE colleges will be more challenged to retain and recruit high calibre staff.
-This situation has not been helped by the government decision to fund pay rises in schools but not in FE.
+The government is still heavily occupied with implementing Brexit from January 2021 with the increasing likelihood of this being on a "no-deal" basis; with longer term impact on European funding streams, student decision making and the broader economic outlook.
+It is currently along with Covid-19 management and recovery priorities also impacting in delays in "business as usual" in other government departments and related decision making.
+At a national level, despite rising unemployment in the short term FE colleges will be competing with the higher salaries offerred in schools the government decision to fund pay rises in schools but not in FE and demand from industry for higher skilled and experienced employees in key sectors in which the College is seeing growth in demand such as health, engineering, data, cyber security, marine, etc we are likely to remain challenged to retain and recruit high calibre staff in many critical areas of the curriculum.